You are not your illness. You will still shine as brightly as before your diagnosis. You are still the same amazing person.

 We give every child receiving cancer treatment a Chemo Duck and encourage them to name it and use it as part of their treatment.

 Chemo Ducks are dressed in blue scrubs, just like some of the medical staff your child will come across, and come with either a Hickman Line (also called a central line) or a Portacath so families and medical professionals can talk with the child about what will happen and the importance of keeping the line clean and not playing with it.

-All Chemo Ducks also have a cover on their arm which holds the IV line in place and have deep belly buttons where a feeding tube goes, so the ducks have a lot of the things your child will have as part of their treatment.
+All Chemo Ducks also have a cover on their arm which holds the IV line in place (PICC line or blood pressure cuff) and they have deep belly buttons where a feeding tube goes, so the ducks have a lot of the things your child will have as part of their treatment.

-We encourage families to customise their ducks, and each comes with a bandana for the duck and a matching one for the child, along with an information book, Meet Chemo Duck, a mini pencil case with coloured pencils and sharpener, plus an activity book for your child, I’m Still Me.
+We encourage families to customise their ducks, and each comes in a yellow drawstring bag with a bandana for the duck and a matching one for the child, along with an information book, Meet Chemo Duck, a set of colouring pencils plus an activity book for your child, I’m Still Me.

 Huggable Hope is our sibling duck, available for brothers and sisters of those having treatment to help them also feel involved he or she is just as cuddly and acts as reassurance for the sibling too.